jezevec10/jstris-guide/usermode.md

 - **On specific # lines cleared** - triggers once after you cleared more than # lines.
 - **Key down** - triggers when a key is pressed.
 - **Key up** - triggers when a key is released.<br>
   Key up and Key down triggers react to a specified key code.
-You can use [this keycode utility](https://www.toptal.com/developers/keycode) to determine the key code of your desired key.<br>
+You can use [this keycode utility](https://www.toptal.com/developers/keycode) to determine the key code of your desired key.
+Accepts both string (e.code) or integer (e.keyCode).
+Using string code is recommended.<br>
   Key up and Key down triggers also accept an option to prevent the default action when a player has that key bound.
+If you want to disable all user's controls, instead use global [Ruleset](#ruleset) with setting `disableAllUserControls` to `true`.
 - **Variable changes** - triggers when a [variable](#variable) changes.
 Does not support [system variables](#system-variables).
 - **Never** - does not trigger.
 - **External/Conditional** - you can set your own external trigger name for [Condition](#condition), [Run](#run), [Relative Trigger](#relative-trigger), [On/Off](#onoff) or a [Random](#random) component to trigger.<br>